darnik22/onedata-otc-tests/README.md

 ## Configuring the Ceph cluster

 Edit ceph4kube-centos/variables.tf and set the variables for the Ceph cluster.
-Note that the values of related variables should be the same as for the k8s cluster.
+Note that the values of related variables (project, dnszone) should be the same as for the k8s cluster.

 ## Running
 Build your k8s cluster issuing: